Ripser/ripser/README.md

 ### License

-Ripser is licensed under the [MIT] license.
+Ripser is licensed under the [MIT] license (`COPYING.txt`), with an extra clause (`CONTRIBUTING.txt`) clarifying the license for modifications released without an explicit written license agreement.
 Please contact the author if you want to use Ripser in your software under a different license.

 [Ulrich Bauer]: <http://ulrich-bauer.org>
 [live.ripser.org]: <http://live.ripser.org>